uvarc/rc-learning/content/courses/fiji-image-processing/scripting/index.md

 print_info(imp)
 ```

-* `import` statements define code that your script needs to work but that is organized in packages/modules outside of your current script.
+* `import` statements define code that your script needs to work but that is organized in packages/modules outside your current script.
 An overview of the standard Fiji/ImageJ packages can be found [here][imagej-api].
 * Indentation levels define code blocks, e.g. conditionals, code loops, functions.
 * The `def` keyword defines the beginning of a function, followed by the function's name and argument list.
 The content of the function is defined by the indented code block following the `def` function declaration.
 * Empty lines are ignored by the interpreter but can improve readability of the code.